learn-co-curriculum/dsc-polynomial-regression-lab-v2-5/README.md

 ## Introduction

-In this lab you'll practice your knowledge on adding polynomial terms to your regression model!
+In this lab, you'll practice your knowledge on adding polynomial terms to your regression model!

 ## Objectives